 - 2. To begin recording the proxy file, click START. - 3.
-Click the BROWSE drop-down menu and select the browser to use.
+Click BROWSE.

-The tool launches the selected browser.
+The tool launches the TruClient with Firefox browser.

 - 4. In the browser, navigate to the portions of your site that you wish to view in the proxy file.